Moolt/Unity-GameObject-Array/README.md

 ## Known issues

 * Unity may throw some errors when undoing deletion of an array modifier.
 This is just Unity doing Unity stuff, nothing serious.
-* Removing an array modifier may not update the copies correctly.
-Change any value on the component to force an update.
+* When Debug is enabled in the inspector changing values will not update the array.